tinochings/PoetsKingdom/README.md

 - Dynamic theme styling for a poem
 - Exact phrase searching and highlighting using Lucene
 - Poem image viewer for viewing saved poems
+- Custom font types pre-built into application (Available on Android 8.0+)

 ## Debug APK File Download
 ### Android 7.0+